Sio Gene Therapies

-Sio Gene Therapies, formerly known as Axovant Gene Therapies, is a clinical-stage pharmaceutical company that develops gene therapies to treat neurological disorders.
-The company is headquartered in New York City and is incorporated in Basel, Switzerland.
-The company was founded by former hedge fund analyst Vivek Ramaswamy in 2014 as a wholly owned subsidiary of Roivant Sciences.
+Sio Gene Therapies, Inc. (formerly known as Axovant Gene Therapies) was a clinical-stage pharmaceutical company that developed gene therapies to treat neurological disorders.
+The company was headquartered in New York City and was incorporated in Basel, Switzerland.
+The company was founded by former hedge fund analyst and 2024 Republican Party presidential primary candidate Vivek Ramaswamy in October 2014 as a wholly owned subsidiary of Roivant Sciences, which was itself founded in May 2014.